Fondation Vuitton exterior view

 A strange, ship-like structure, decorated with 12 monumental glass stars, planted in a prime location in the middle of the Bois de Boulogne.
 Welcome to the Fondation Louis Vuitton.
 Frank Gehry’s building is a masterpiece of lightness and transparency, completely unique in its concept and aesthetic.
 Though the Fondation is recognised for its rich programme of cultural events, it is worth a visit purely to admire the architecture.
 From its various terraces, you can enjoy an extraordinary view of Paris and its outskirts.

-Fondation Louis Vuitton Paris 2015
+Fondation Vuitton

 Centre Pompidou